disel-espol/KV-replay/scripts/README.md

 ### Description of how to use the script

-The script has 3 **parameters** to enter.
+The script has 4 **parameters** to enter.
 The first is the **original trace file** that we want to scale, the second is the **TIF** we want to made, where TIF means trace intensifying factor , these is the number of subtraces generated and merged.
 The third is the **name of the output file** that will be generated.
+The fourth parameter is an **optional boolean parameter** that defines the way in which the subtraces are made.
+If is **true** the division of subtraces will be **by time**.
+If it is **false** the division of the subtraces will be by **the number of registers**.
+Each method is better explained in the paragraph below. **Default** value is **true**.

-The output trace will have nearly **same number of records** as the original, but the records will be in order.
-All the subtraces are aligned at time zero , so when they are merge, the order of the records will depend of its order in the subtrace and its value in that subtrace.
-Is important to notice that output trace **won't have the exactly same number of records** because the division in subtraces normally have a **residue** and that records are not count in the output trace.That means that if the original trace have **n** records and in the output trace there will be **st** merged subtraces, the output will have **st\*floor( st / 3)** records .
+The division of subtraces by time divides the original trace that has a duration of **t time** in subtraces with **t/TIF approximately duration each one**.
+In the same way ,division by number of subtraces will divide the original trace in **n** subtraces with **n/TIF records each one** .
+Is important to notice that in these particular method, the output trace **won't have the exactly same number of records** because the division in subtraces normally have a **residue** and that records are not count in the output trace.
+That means that if the original trace have **n** records and in the output trace there will be **st** merged subtraces, the output will have **st\*floor( st / 3)** records .
 For example if n=1000 and st=3 the output trace will have 999 records.

+Both methods **merge the records** and put them in order **aligned at time zero**.
+The records in the output trace could be identified by subtrace because each record now has a **subtrace ID at the beggining**.

 ### Example of use